-WooCommerce Server Recommendations are a guide to setting your site up for success.
-If your WordPress site doesn’t meet our minimum requirements, then many plugins (including possibly the core WooCommerce plugin) won’t function as expected.
-Read over the WooCommerce Server Recommendations and optional items below.
+WooCommerce Server Recommendations are a guide to setting your site up for success and longevity.
+If your WordPress site doesn’t meet our minimum requirements, then many plugins, including WooCommerce itself, won’t function as expected.
+Read over the WooCommerce Server Recommendations and additional items below.

-The first step in setting up your WooCommerce-powered online store is to install WordPress and the WooCommerce plugin itself.
+The first step in setting up your WooCommerce-powered online store is to install WordPress and the WooCommerce plugin.
 But before doing so, you should check your hosting environment.
+If they don’t meet these requirements, the security and performance of your site will suffer.
 As a guide, we recommend:

 Other optional things that may be required include: